championpaddler/Face-Recognition-Using-OpenCV/README.md

 # Face-Recognition-Using-OpenCV
-Python Script to Recognize Images using OpenCV
+Python Script to Recognize Faces using OpenCV

 How To Run: